 Soli Özel is a senior lecturer at Kadir Has University in Istanbul.

-The Monthly Lecture will be moderated by IWM Permanent Fellow Ivan Krastev.
+The Monthly Lecture was moderated by IWM Permanent Fellow Ivan Krastev.